How to Find A Reliable Mover in Edmonton

 - The client’s shipment was not delivered as per schedule (sometimes weeks late)

 - Any claims for damaged or lost items were not honoured

 It would be best if you didn’t fall prey to these rogue movers.
-On the positive side, with some due diligence on your part, it is possible to find a professional, reliable and affordable mover.
-A proven method for choosing the right moving company that will deliver on its promises starts with getting some referrals from family or friends and knowing what questions to ask.
+On the positive side, with some due diligence, it is possible to find a professional, reliable and affordable mover.
+A proven method for choosing the right moving company to deliver on its promises starts with getting referrals from family or friends and knowing what questions to ask.

 Professional moving companies like Funk’s Moving & Storage in Edmonton take great pride in their customer satisfaction ratings and are always happy to provide potential customers with testimonials.
 Funk’s also works closely with local realtors, senior complexes, associations, and other community organizations who will vouch for our service and competitive pricing based on their first-hand experiences.

 To help with this process, we put together a list of 10 tips that will help you find a reliable and affordable moving company:

 Get in contact with the moving company well ahead of the planned move

 Start gathering referrals and reach out to recommended moving companies at least 4-6 weeks before your moving date.
 We suggest contacting the moving companies with even more notice if you are moving during the busy summer months.

 Insist on an in-home estimate

 Unless you’re only moving a few things, or live in a remote area, most moving companies that you contact should be able to send one of their representatives to your home to view what is to be moved and discuss the services you require.
 Be cautious about a mover who refuses to do so.